Whats New Icon

 CMC Day Care (CDC)

-The daycare facility at Sathuvachari, Vellore, is utilised for daycare operations under HNS-2.
+The daycare facility at Sathuvachari, Vellore, is utilised for daycare operations.

-Higher speciality training: M.Ch.
-Head and Neck Surgery and Post-Doctoral Fellowship in Head and Neck Surgery and Microvascular Reconstruction
+Higher speciality training courses available: M.Ch Head and Neck Surgery and Post-Doctoral Fellowship in Head and Neck Surgery and Microvascular Reconstruction

 The M.Ch.
 Head and Neck Surgery course, the first in the state of Tamil Nadu, was commenced at CMC Vellore in 2022.
-Post-graduated in ENT are admitted through the NEET SS examination.
+Post-graduates in ENT are admitted through the National NEET SS examination.
 Our department also offers a highly specialised, rigorous, two-year fellowship program in Head and Neck Surgery and Reconstruction, one of the unique courses in the country providing training in advanced reconstruction and microvascular surgery.
-Eligible candidates who have completed MS/DNB in General Surgery or ENT are selected for the course.
-This course was begun in 2013, and the intake of students has increased from one to three per year.
+Eligible candidates who have completed MS/DNB in ENT or General Surgery are selected for the course.
+This course was added nationally under the NMC /MCI in 2013, and the intake of students has increased from one to three per year.
 We focus on holistic training in the field to provide the best possible clinical, surgical, academic and research experience to our students.

 Undergraduate medical training